adeniyi-adeyemi/hello-world/README.md

 # hello-world
 Learning python

-Learning to be a python developer in 2022
+Learning to be a python developer in 2022, to work on Agama